Kai-46/atlas/README.md

 Run `atlas --help` for a list of all possible arguments.

+## Example
+The directory 'example/' contains an example for generating texture atlas.
+The expected outputs are 'example/out.png' and 'example/out.txt'.
+I

 ## License
 This project is free software; you can redistribute it and/or modify it under